pastas/pastas/doc/developers/code_style.rst

 >>> ml._get_response()

-This basicly means that these methods may be removed or their behaviour may be changed with DeprecationWarning or any other form of notice.
+This basicly means that these methods may be removed or their behaviour may be changed without DeprecationWarning or any other form of notice.